If you're lucky enough to be visited by the Easter Bunny, you may notice that you create more waste than usual this Easter.

 - If you’re not sure if you can recycle some foil packaging, watch the Alupro video below.
-(If possible, it’s best to try to roll pieces of foil together into a ball - roughly the size of a tennis ball - so it can be sorted more easily in the factory.)
+(If possible, it’s best to try to roll pieces of foil together into a ball - roughly the size of a tennis ball - so it can be sorted more easily.)

 Bin collection changes

 Due to the bank holidays, there are changes to your bin collections.
-There will be no collection on Monday 22 April 2019.
+Collections will be as normal on Good Friday 2 April 2021.
+However, there will be no collection on Monday 5 April 2021.
 All collections that week will be one day later than usual.